singer-io/tap-zoom/README.md

 ### Authentication

 The Zoom tap supports two methods of authentication:
 - JWT - A JWT token that can be [generated in the Zoom UI](https://marketplace.zoom.us/docs/guides/auth/jwt).
 This is probably the easiest option for tap users self-hosting.
+This is deprecating on 1st June 2023 [Ref link](https://developers.zoom.us/docs/platform/auth/jwt/).
+Hence, removing the jwt support from the code.
 - OAuth 2.0 - [Zoom OAuth](https://marketplace.zoom.us/docs/guides/auth/oauth) using a refresh token.

 #### OAuth Scopes